Abdullah-57/Movie-Recommendation-System-Backend/README.markdown

 # Movie Recommendation System Backend

-This repository contains the backend implementation for a Movie Recommendation System, developed as part of a Web Engineering project at FAST – National University of Computer & Emerging Sciences, Islamabad Campus.
+This repository contains the backend implementation for a Movie Recommendation System.
 Built using **Express.js** and **MongoDB**, it supports user authentication, movie management, ratings, reviews, personalized recommendations, and more.
 The API is documented using Postman, adhering to best practices for file structure, naming conventions, and middleware usage.

 ## Project Overview